Subscribe Home Special Offer Back Issues Books Advertise Contact Us Video Desk Editor's Desk

 Georgia history, scenic attractions and Southern lifestyles

-Welcome to Georgia Backroads, an award-winning, hold-in-your-hands print publication devoted to Georgia history, nature, travel, and exploring our state.
-If you enjoy good writing, interesting photos from the past and present, and stories told fairly, fully, and completely, you'll enjoy Georgia Backroads.
-Each issue has 64 pages and more than 30,000 words in articles (longer than many books today) and scores of photos.
+Welcome to Georgia Backroads, a hold-in-your-hands print publication devoted to Georgia history, nature, travel, and lifestyles.
+In business since 1984, the magazine specializes in thoughtful writing, interesting photos from the past and present, and meaningful stories told fairly, fully, and completely.
+Each issue has 64 pages, more than 30,000 words in articles (longer than many books today), and scores of photos.
 Enjoy browsing the sample articles below.
-We invite you to subscribe.
-You can do so by Clicking Here or by calling us toll free at 1-800-547-1625.
-We appreciate and thank you for your patronage.
+We invite you to subscribe by Clicking Here or by calling toll free at 1-800-547-1625.
+Thank you for your patronage.

-Birthdays and Other Gifts: We fill gift orders within two days and sometimes on the day you place it.
+Birthday, Christmas, and Other Gifts: We fill gift orders within two days and sometimes on the day you place it.
+For Christmas, we'll gladly send the Winter issue in time for Christmas for gift orders received by December 18.
 We're happy to assist you in making gift subscriptions to the magazine.
 You can reach us at 1-800-547-1625 or Subscribe Here.

 • Mary Ann Anderson's "Soul of a Southerner"